 At First and At Last depend on that the selection order is saved: the order is lost, for instance, after changing selection mode.

-- If UVs is ticked in the Operator panel, the UV mapping coordinates, if existing, will be corrected to avoid image distortion.
+- If UVs is ticked in the Adjust Last Operation panel, the UV mapping coordinates, if existing, will be corrected to avoid image distortion.

 Merge by Distance¶